SomeWeekendReading/someweekendreading.github.io/_posts/2025-10-17-hank-green-ai-circular-investments.md

 Research.
 A heuristic I learned many years ago is perhaps too sarcastic, but sometimes
 applies: the importance of your position is inversely proportional to the number of words in your title.
 Example: "President" is pretty important.
-Example: "Deputy Undersecretary for Intergovernmental Affairs in Cheese Trade" is&hellip; less important.
+Example: "Deputy Undersecretary for Intergovernmental Affairs in International Cheese Trade" is&hellip; less important.
 I'm not saying that this applies to Mr. Singh, but I am revealing to you my bias.
 Discount appropriately.

 His argument is, in essence, that AI demand will _definitely_ undergo hyperscaling levels of growth, because everybody wants it.
 Now, that's contrary to my experience, where